sonifyed/Protein_Sound/README.md

 ```bash
 ls  # List the contents of the current working directory.
 ```
-ls should give you a list containing Algorithm-I.pl, Algorithm-II.pl etc.
+This should give you a list containing Algorithm-I.pl, Algorithm-II.pl etc.

 Now you are in the correct directory you can test the scripts using the following command